International Zebra Day and Protecting the Grevy's Zebra

 Mountain Zebra

-There's also the Mountain Zebra who lives in the open grasslands of South Africa, Namibia and South West Angola.
+The Mountain Zebra lives in the open grasslands of South Africa, Namibia and South West Angola.
 There are two subspecies, one being the Cape Mountain Zebra which the Gondwana Conservation Foundation are working to conserve, increasing their numbers, and the other the Hartmann's Mountain Zebra.
 Marwell manage the International Studbook for Hartmann’s mountain zebra and they are undertaking studies on the impact disease has and working to understand how the reproductive performance of this and other species is affected by social behaviour and structure.
 Hartmann’s mountain zebras are in the mountainous zone between the Namib Desert and the central plateau in Namibia.
 They are vulnerable to extinction, although greater in number than the Mountain Zebra.

 Marwell Wildlife

 Marwell Zoo supports the Grevy Zebra Trust and they were instrumental in helping create a national conservation strategy for the species in Kenya.
-They are also a founding member of the Grevy's Zebra Technical Committee - this guides and implements conservation in aciton.
+They are also a founding member of the Grevy's Zebra Technical Committee which guides and implements conservation in action.
 They undertake surveys and monitoring of the zebras to gain understanding of the species' changes in populations and also their distribution.
 Marwell manages the International Studbook and the European Ex situ Programme (EEP) for Grevy’s zebra, and it's got a dedicated Kenyan team who work to conserve Grevy Zebra.
-Find out more here.
+And here's their newest Grevy Zebra arrival back in August 2024 at Marwell Zoo!

 You can adopt a Grevey's zebra from Marwell Zoo in the UK and also a Chapman's Zebra from Newquay Zoo.